Built on Globally trusted cloud platform - Salesforce

 Businesses using cloud computing only use the server space they need, which decreases their carbon footprint.
 Using the cloud results in at least 30% less energy consumption and carbon emissions than using on-site servers.

-The second a company needs more bandwidth than usual, a cloud-based service can instantly meet the demand because of the vast capacity of the service’s remote servers.
+The moment a company needs more bandwidth than usual, a cloud-based service can instantly meet the demand because of the vast capacity of the service’s remote servers.
 In fact, this flexibility is so crucial that 65% of respondents to an InformationWeek survey said “the ability to quickly meet business demands” was an important reason to move to cloud computing.

 As long as employees have internet access, they can work from anywhere.
 This flexibility positively affects knowledge workers’ work-life balance and productivity.
 Cloud computing keeps all the files in one central location, and everyone works off of one central copy.
 Employees can even chat to each other whilst making changes together.
 This whole process makes collaboration stronger, which increases efficiency and improves a company’s bottom line.